-I’ve baked this loaf, or a variant of it, so many times I’ve lost count.
+I’ve baked this loaf, or some variant of it, so many times I’ve lost count.
 This bread was born when I first got my hands dirty with flour & water.
-Its parent, if you could call it that, was Chad Robertson’s Tartine loaf with his liquid levain and mix of whole & white wheat that is brought to life not with intensive kneading, but rather a series of folds during bulk fermentation.
+Its parent, if you could call it that, was Chad Robertson’s Tartine loaf with his liquid levain and a mix of whole & white wheat that is brought to life, not with intensive kneading, but rather a series of folds during bulk fermentation.
 It’s grown since then and has developed a personality of its own as I’ve expanded my baking repertoire and investigated the many facets of baking naturally leavened sourdough.
-It’s taken on, and lost, traits from many of the great bakers out there, borrowing from their inspiration and giving me direction to raise this bread into something of my own.
-A bread that doesn’t entirely taste like anything else I’ve had, and yet, still employs many of the same processes and ingredients.
+It’s taken on and lost traits from many of the great bakers out there, borrowing from their inspiration and giving me a direction to raise this bread into something of my own: bread that doesn’t entirely taste like anything else I’ve had, and yet, still employs many of the same processes and ingredients.

 That’s one of the greatest things about bread: it can taste and look dramatically different just by changing the two hands that create it.
 Calling this post “my best sourdough recipe” is a lofty claim, but honestly, I do believe this is the best bread I’ve made thus far.